evidentlyai/evidently/CONTRIBUTING.md

 * Clone the repository
 * Make the changes and commit them
 * Push the branch to your local fork
-* Make sure that all the tests are passed sucessfully
+* Make sure that all the tests are passing sucessfully
 * Submit a Pull Request with described changes

 ### Additional information
 - Evidently is under active development.
-- We are happy to receive a pull request for bug fixes or new functions for any section of the library.
+- We are happy to receive a Pull Request for bug fixes or new functions for any section of the library.
 If you need help or guidance, you can open an Issue first.
 - The only exception is UI, because it is in the process of significant refactoring!
 If you want to contribute to UI, please first come to our [Discord channel](https://discord.gg/xZjKRaNp8b) for a quick chat.
-- We highly recommend that you open an issue, describe your contribution, share all needed information there and link it to a pull request.
+- We highly recommend that you open an issue, describe your contribution, share all needed information there and link it to a Pull Request.
-- We evaluate pull requests taking into account: code architecture and quality, code style, comments & docstrings and coverage by tests.
+- We evaluate Pull Requests taking into account: code architecture and quality, code style, comments & docstrings and coverage by tests.

 ## 1. Clone repository
 ```sh